ronyblum/simple-lamp/README.md

 $ git clone https://github.com/qyjohn/simple-lamp
 ~~~~

 Then we create a MySQL database and a MySQL user for our demo.
-Here we use “web_demo” as the database name, and “username” as the MySQL user.
+Here we use “simple_lamp” as the database name, and “username” as the MySQL user.

 ~~~~
 $ mysql -u root -p